Tom Clancy's Rainbow Six (video game): Console ports

 The Nintendo 64 port was well-received by most reviewers.
 Aaron Boulding of IGN said the only issue with the port was the shortened campaign, but Nutt considered the short length to be acceptable, viewing the multiple difficulty levels and the co-op mode as making up for it.
 Electronic Gaming Monthly highlighted the port's detailed graphics yet smooth framerate as impressive for the Nintendo 64, especially without having to resort to render fog.
 Mike Wolf of Next Generation gave it three stars out of five, stating that though it was "a fantastic game", its flaws meant it was "not a must-have".
-In a 2018 retrospective, N64 Today said it still stood up 20 years after its release, though it had noticeable graphical issues, especially if not played on a CRT display.
+In a 2018 retrospective, N64 Today said the port still stood up 20 years after its release, but noted noticeable graphical issues, especially if not played on a CRT display.

-The PlayStation port was widely panned as inferior to other ports.
+The PlayStation port was widely panned as inferior to other versions.
 Official U.S. PlayStation Magazine gave it one star out of five.
-Christian Nutt of GameSpot lambasted it as "awkward" and "aesthetically bankrupt", noting its apparent abandonment of the team leadership aspect, deeming it "an uninspired FPS with some weird hostage-saving minigame tacked on."
+Nutt lambasted it as "awkward" and "aesthetically bankrupt", noting its apparent abandonment of the team leadership aspect, deeming it "an uninspired FPS with some weird hostage-saving minigame tacked on."
 IGN's Matt White criticized its unusually poor graphics, and called it "a mighty fine example for impressionable young developers of how not to handle a port."
 Brooke called the PlayStation port "janky" and "unpolished", but gave it credit for the game's influence.

-The Game Boy Color port received mixed reviews.
+The Game Boy Color version received mixed reviews.
 IGN's Craig Harris criticized it for removing risk factors such as enemy effectiveness and crossfire, thus making most planning and tactics worthless, though he commended Crawfish Interactive's ambition in adapting a three-dimensional shooter to a two-dimensional handheld.
-Frank Provo of GameSpot criticized AI issues, gameplay repetition, and noticeable reuse of sprites and sounds, but still considered it a faithful port for what it was.
+Frank Provo of GameSpot criticized AI issues, gameplay repetition, and noticeable reuse of sprites and sounds, but still considered it a faithful version for what it was.

 The Dreamcast port was very well-received.
 Garrett Kenyon of Next Generation gave it four stars out of five, calling it "[a]n impressive PC translation that Dreamcast owners should certainly consider owning."
-Erik Wolpaw, reviewing the Dreamcast port for GameSpot, noted it was a faithful port of the PC game and was "as deep and challenging as action games get", though he critiqued the lack of multiplayer, long loading times, and unusually complex method of issuing commands—over 35 exist, but require specific combinations of joystick button inputs.
+Erik Wolpaw, reviewing the Dreamcast port for GameSpot, stated it was a faithful port of the PC game and "as deep and challenging as action games get", though he criticized its long loading times, lack of multiplayer, and unusually complex method of issuing commands—over 35 exist, but require specific combinations of joystick and button inputs.
 Dunham had the same criticisms, noting these issues still existed in the final release despite an eight-month delay in the port's development, but nonetheless deemed it "one of the deepest, most realistic games to inhabit the Dreamcast so far."